 When drinking yerba mate, what is the main difference between the "traditional" method and other methods?

-True yerba mate lovers prefer the traditional mate or gourd with a good bombilla or straw for a better and more natural taste, and most importantly, because the gourd provides with the perfect environment for the yerba leafs to develop its nutrients when brewing; as opposed to other methods that sacrifice much of the nutrients, for example, tea bags loose some nutrients because the twigs of the leaf must be removed thereof loosing some minerals.
+True yerba mate lovers prefer the traditional way with a gourd and bombilla - straw for a better and more natural taste, and most importantly, because the gourd provides with the perfect environment for the yerba leafs to develop its nutrients when brewing; as opposed to other methods that sacrifice much of the nutrients, for example, tea bags loose some nutrients because the twigs of the leaf must be removed therefore loosing some minerals.

 Some laboratory tests confirm that the traditional method of drinking yerba mate provides the highest concentration of polyphenols, followed by red wines and green tea.
 (Bixby, Spieler, Menini, Gugliuccit, Life Sciences, 2005, #77 pgs 345-358).
 This study also found that the traditional method “which usually implies repeated extraction from a large (50-100 g) quantity of dry product in a gourd, and intermittent consumption, many times for hours in a row, would allow for maintenance plasma levels of polyphenols which are usually not attained with green tea or moderate wine drinking.”